rfukutome/aerospace-calculator/README.md

-## Aeronautical and Space Calculator
+## AeroSpace Calculator
-PYPI package for basic and advanced aerospace calcualtions.
+This calculator will cover basic aeronautical and astronautical calculations made by engineers and enthusiasts alike.
-The PYPI package can be found [Here](https://pypi.python.org/pypi/aerospace-calculator/0.1).
+The PYPI package can be found [here](https://pypi.python.org/pypi/aerospace-calculator/0.1).

 ###Features
 - To be updated!